Calcitonin, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash, Lymph Node

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Calcitonin is a polypeptide hormone secreted by the parafollicular cells (also referred to as calcitonin cells or C-cells) of the thyroid gland.
 Malignant tumors arising from thyroid C-cells (medullary thyroid carcinoma: MTC) usually produce elevated levels of calcitonin.
-MTC is an uncommon malignant thyroid tumor, comprising <5% of all thyroid malignancies.
-Measurement of serum calcitonin is used in the follow-up of patients that have surgical removal of the thyroid gland.
+MTC is an uncommon malignant thyroid tumor, comprising less than 5% of all thyroid malignancies.
+Measurement of serum calcitonin is used in the follow-up of patients who underwent surgical removal of the thyroid gland.

 Cytologic examination and measurement of calcitonin can be performed on the same specimen.
-To measure calcitonin, the FNA needle is rinsed with a small volume of normal saline solution immediately after a specimen for cytological examination has been expelled from the needle for a smear or CytoTrap preparation.
+To measure calcitonin, the FNA needle is rinsed with a small volume of normal saline solution immediately after a specimen for cytological examination (for a smear or CytoTrap preparation) has been expelled from the needle.
 Calcitonin levels are measured in the needle wash.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.